BKimMD/Opioid-Manager/README.md

 NaloxoneBatch.ahk and UDSBatch.ahk are the main scripts respectively.

 Create CSV (comma separated value) file of patients with ssn that require naloxone/UDS.
-Can be done through this site (primary care almanac):
+Can be done through this site (primary care almanac, requires VA intranet access):

 https://securereports2.vssc.med.va.gov/ReportServer/Pages/ReportViewer.aspx?%2fPC%2fAlmanac%2fPAIN_ProviderCPRS&rs:Command=Render&rc:Parameters=true

 If script seems to stumble at various steps, go ahead and try to click on tab of next step and the script should pickup from there.
 I’m still working on making it more reliable.

 Working on: